Are you an adviser? Go to Unbiased Pro

 Whether you’re new to investing or have been doing it for a while, diversification is the key to success by helping to minimise your exposure to risk and maximise your potential returns.

-This means spreading your investments across different asset classes, such as stocks, bonds, property, and mutual funds.
+Diversification means spreading your investments across different asset classes, such as stocks, bonds, property, and mutual funds.

 You can also buy shares in different types of companies and various regions around the world.

-That way, low-performing investments can be balanced out by ones that are doing well.
+With a diversified portfolio, low-performing investments can be balanced out by ones that are doing well.

 Gains and income inside an ISA are tax-free but there are no further tax reliefs on ISA contributions, unlike pensions.

-4. Consider investing in a fund
+4. Should you invest in a fund in your 40s?

 You should review your portfolio regularly with a qualified financial adviser to make sure your investments are still meeting your goals.